-Tam’s works have been performed and have received radio broadcasts all over the world, including in the USA, UK, Australia, Canada, Greece, Mexico, Croatia, Hong Kong, Taiwan, Mainland China, New Zealand, Turkey, and Korea.
-His works have also been featured in various international events such as the UNESCO International Rostrum of Composers, the International Computer Music Conference, the Asian Composers League Conference, MUSLab Electroacoustic Music International Exhibition, among others.
-His works cover a wide range of genres, ranging from music for traditional forces to multimedia creations.
-He has worked with artists and ensembles such as the Arditti Quartet (UK), the Vertixe Sonora Ensemble (Spain), Ensemble Mise-En (US), the Hanatsu Miroir (France), the Hayley-Laufer Duo (US/Canada), the RTHK quartet (Hong Kong), the choreographer/dancer Mary Schnepf (USA), to name but a few.
+Tam's compositions have garnered recognition and acclaim worldwide, having been performed and broadcasted in countries such as the USA, UK, Australia, Canada, Greece, Mexico, Croatia, Hong Kong, Taiwan, Mainland China, New Zealand, Turkey, and Korea.
+His works have been showcased in prestigious international events including the UNESCO International Rostrum of Composers, the International Computer Music Conference, the Asian Composers League Conference, and the MUSLab Electroacoustic Music International Exhibition, among others.
+Throughout his career, Tam has collaborated with numerous renowned artists and ensembles, such as the Arditti Quartet (UK), the Vertixe Sonora Ensemble (Spain), Ensemble Mise-En (US), the Hanatsu Miroir (France), the Hayley-Laufer Duo (US/Canada), and the RTHK quartet (Hong Kong), as well as the choreographer and dancer Mary Schnepf (USA), among others.

 Photo Credit: Kris Yee, Dr. Cheung Pui Shan